aatirsaleem2004-ops/Todo-List-Project-/README.md

 # 📝 Todo List Application

 A responsive and interactive **Todo List Application** built using **HTML5, CSS3, and Vanilla JavaScript**.
-This project allows users to efficiently manage daily tasks with full CRUD functionality and persistent storage using the browser’s Local Storage.
+This project allows users to efficiently manage daily tasks with full CRUD functionality and persistent storage using Local Storage.

 ---